Public Enemy: Legacy

-The Manic Street Preachers track "Repeat (Stars And Stripes)" is a remix of the band's own anti-monarchy tirade by Public Enemy production team The Bomb Squad of whom James Dean Bradfield and Richey Edwards were big fans.
+The Manic Street Preachers track "Repeat (Stars And Stripes)" is a remix of the band's own anti-monarchy tirade by the Bomb Squad of whom James Dean Bradfield and Richey Edwards were big fans.
 The song samples "Countdown to Armageddon" from It Takes a Nation of Millions to Hold Us Back.
-The band had previously sampled Public Enemy on their 1991 single Motown Junk.
+The band had previously sampled Public Enemy on their 1991 single "Motown Junk."
+Other rock bands that have cited Public Enemy and the Bomb Squad as influences include My Bloody Valentine, ...And You Will Know Us by the Trail of Dead, and Quicksand.

 The revolutionary influence of the band is seen throughout hip-hop and is recognized in society and politics.
 The band "rewrote the rules of hip-hop", changing the image, sound and message forever.
 Pro-black lyrics brought political and social themes to hardcore hip hop, with stirring ideas of racial equality, and retribution against police brutality, aimed at disenfranchised blacks, but appealing to all the poor and underrepresented.
 Before Public Enemy, hip hop music was seen as "throwaway entertainment", with trite sexist and homophobic lyrics.
 Public Enemy brought social relevance and strength to hip hop.
 They also brought black activist Louis Farrakhan to greater popularity, and they gave impetus to the Million Man March in 1995.